rikedyp/APLCourse/docs/Shape-Reshape.md

 # Shape Reshape

 ## Array basics
-1. Expermient with the expressions in the following block to gain an understanding of the functions used.
+1. Experiment with the expressions in the following block to gain an understanding of the functions used.
 1. Write a brief definition in English for each expression.
 	For example: `{2×⍳⍵}   ⍝ Even integers from 2 to 2×⍵ inclusive`.
 1. Use the language bar to discover the names of unfamiliar functions.